Tonomy-Foundation/Tonomy-ID-SDK/docs/architecture.rst

-Archicture
+Architecture
 =============

 The Tonomy ID SDK is built with `typescript <https://www.typescriptlang.org/>`_.

-SDK classes
+SDK components
 -----------
-The SDK has 11 classes.
+The SDK has 11 major compenents.

 1. App
 2. Blockchain Client